em-foundation/emscript-docs/docs/home/index.md

 !!! question "2 &mdash; So why did you create **EM&bull;Script**"

-Promoting the EM SDK through [blog posts](https://blog.openem.org/) in early 2024 elicited a mixed bag of reactions &ndash; from _"cool, good luck"_&thinsp; to _"sorry, try again"_&thinsp;.&thinsp;  Despite evidence quantifying EM's performance advantage over C/C++, a new (unknown&thinsp;!!) language will set the acceptance bar rather high.
+Promoting the EM SDK through [blog posts](https://blog.openem.org/) in early 2024 elicited a mixed bag of reactions &ndash; from _"cool, good luck"_&thinsp; to _"sorry, try again"_&thinsp;.&thinsp;  Despite evidence quantifying EM's performance advantage over C/C++, a new (and unknown&thinsp;!!) language does raise the acceptance bar.

-Needless to say, the effort required to sustain a handful of developers pales in comparison to promoting, sustaining, and evolving an open-source EM language for a broader community of embedded programmers.&thinsp; This realization then led to a rather radical change of course.
+Needless to say, the effort required to support a handful of developers pales in comparison to promoting, sustaining, and evolving an open-source EM language for the broad community of embedded programmers.&thinsp; This realization then led to a radical change of course.

 **Zig&bull;EM** &ndash; announced [here](https://blog.zigem.tech/post-001/) in 3Q24 &ndash; attacked the issue head-on by nominally grafting the novel concepts and constructs of EM onto _another_&thinsp; programming language.&thinsp;

 !!! zig "A hidden gem"
     First released in early 2016, [Zig](https://ziglang.org/) also offers a "higher-level programming with higher-levels of performance" value proposition when compared with C/C++.&thinsp; Zig regularly earns high-marks when held up against other modern system programming languages like Go and Rust &ndash; both already targeting embedded MCUs.

-    But unlike the competition, Zig offers an inherent simplicity and transparency reminiscent of C &ndash; the incumbant system programming language which some argue Zig could supplant.&thinsp; At the same time, Zig challenges many entrenched programming practices and demands that we "think differently" from the outset.
+    But unlike the competition, Zig offers an inherent simplicity and transparency reminiscent of classic C &ndash; the incumbant system programming language which some argue Zig could supplant.&thinsp; At the same time, Zig challenges many entrenched programming practices and demands that we "think differently" from the outset.

-    Speaking now from personal experience:&ensp;  While not the easiest language to master, the [Ziggit forum](https://ziggit.dev/) stands apart for how it welcomes, nutures, and encourages new members to the Zig programming community
+    Speaking now from personal experience:&ensp;  While not the easiest language to master, the [Ziggit forum](https://ziggit.dev/) stands apart for how it welcomes, nutures, and encourages new members of the Zig programming community.

 Compared with other system programming languages, however, Zig very much remains a work in progress:&ensp; a stable 1.0 release still lies years away; and language server support within popular development environments like **VS Code** remains skeletal.